carletes/namespaces-in-operation/docs/ch05-more-on-user-namespaces.md

 Furthermore, the child process would not be able to perform privileged operations that require capabilities that are not (currently) governed by namespaces.
-Thus, for example, the child could not do things such as raising its hard resource limits, setting the system time, setting process priorities, or loading kernel modules.
+Thus, for example, the child could not do things such as raising its hard resource limits, setting process priorities, or loading kernel modules.
 All of those operations require capabilities that sit outside the user namespace hierarchy; in effect, those operations require that the caller have capabilities in the initial user namespace.

 By isolating the effect of capabilities to namespaces, user namespaces thus deliver on the promise of safely allowing unprivileged users access to